hankfanchiu/rails-lite/README.md

 A lightweight version of Ruby on Rails -- the "Rails Lite on Rack" web framework.

-Rails Lite includes ActiveRecord Lite, a lightweight version of ActiveRecord.
+Rails Lite includes ActiveRecord Lite, a lightweight version of ActiveRecord and an object-relational mapper (ORM) between Ruby and SQL.

 The purpose of this Rails Lite project is to demonstrate understanding of MVC, the Ruby on Rails framework, and ActiveRecord-assisted SQL commands.